getporter/porter/docs/content/cli/build.md

 ### Options

 ```
   -h, --help             help for build
+      --name string      Override the bundle name
       --no-lint          Do not run the linter
   -v, --verbose          Enable verbose logging
+      --version string   Override the bundle version
 ```

 ### Options inherited from parent commands